5 Tips to Strengthen Your Immune System Naturally

 Instead, we should strive for a more balanced immune system, one that can identify and attack harmful microorganisms without turning against its own cells and tissues.
 To do so, it’s important to understand that the immune system is a complex and dynamic network of organs, tissues, and cells that work closely together to defend the body against harmful pathogens.

-Certain diet and lifestyle changes are known to positively impact the body’s natural defense mechanism and influence your immune response.
+Certain diet and lifestyle changes – along with key vitamins, minerals, and herbs – are known to positively impact the body’s natural defense mechanism and influence your immune response.

 Each year, more than 480,000 people in the United States die from tobacco-related illnesses.
 That means that smoking kills more than car accidents, guns, illegal drugs, and alcohol combined.
 Smoking cigarettes is also associated with many diseases and leads to acute changes in the immune system.